 Learn something new every day More Info... by email

 An aggregate is the individual component within a material.
 It typically provides bulk for the material or prevents stress caused by compression.
 Gravel, for example, is considered an aggregate of concrete.
 It has a specific particle size of 0.079 to 2.5 inches (2-64 mm).
-Sand is another aggregate of concrete with a particle size of 0.0025 to 0.0787 inches (0.0625-2 mm).
+Sand is another component of concrete with a particle size of 0.0025 to 0.0787 inches (0.0625-2 mm).

 Aggregates find there way into several applications.
 For example, gravel is used to pave some road types and provides support for railroad tracks.
 Sand is used in agriculture to grow crops and along the shore to replenish beaches that have been eroded by waves.
 Crushed stones are another type of aggregate used in road construction.